ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 Note that the link is not to the page where you can download the file, but instead a direct link to the file itself.

-Once you have selected a file or designated a URL, the `Continue` button will change from gray to green.
-Click it and a new modal will appear to analyze your file.
+Once you have selected a file or designated a URL, the `Continue` button will change from gray to green when the system is ready to proceed.
+Click it and the drawer will change to a file analysis state.

 ### File Analysis and Ingestion